vinceyyyyyy/MLSheet/README.md

 ## Features
 - **End-User Friendly** - no extra learning or setup needed for end users to use ML models.
 The deliverables run in their most familiar apps.
+- **Better Developer Experience** - no knowledge on AWS or Docker required to use this project, all mechanics are taken care of behind the scene.
 - **Cross Platform Support** - supercharged spreadsheets works on both Windows and macOS.
 - **Pre-Built CD Pipeline** - update your model in production with one single push.
 - **Opinionated Project Structure** - a clear project structure for easy collaboration.